jackhamond/jackhamond.github.io/_poems/a-religous-use-of-taking-tobacco.md

 ---
 title: "A Religious Use of Taking Tobacco"
 author: "Anonymous; 16th-century English"
+excerpt: |
-excerpt: "The Indian weed witherèd quite,
+  The Indian weed witherèd quite,
-Green at morn, cut down at night, "
+  Green at morn, cut down at night,
 tags: [tobacco]
 ---